Oliver S.

 9/7/2023

 This class we got the heater for the brine shrimp tank.
 We set it to 85F (which is what brine shrimp hatch at ) and dumped in two scoops of brine shrimp eggs.
 Our mushrooms also grew a lot more.
 The one in the mushroom growing tank might be a little starved of oxygen.
-I wonder if thats why it is only growing one way.
+I wonder if that’s why it is only growing one way.
 The one with no light has barely grown at all and the one in direct sunlight has not grown either.
-But the ones in shade are.
+But the ones in the shade are.
 When my micro greens and soil come I will cut off a piece of the mushrooms and put it in the dirt and see what happens.
-I really hope my fish come soon.
+I hope my fish come soon.

 9/14/2023